domalab/uma/TESTING_GUIDE.md

 ]
 ```

-This testing guide provides comprehensive validation of all OmniRaid Phase 2 features and ensures production readiness.
+This testing guide provides comprehensive validation of all UMA Phase 2 features and ensures production readiness.